 Essentially, Greg was giving the Sunday Business Post a load of information about what Smartboards do, rather than IWBs in general and he did a good job.
 I feel he was a little bit underselling IWBs as a simple device though.
 Littered through the article were quotes from Jerome Morrisey, who was defending his claims that IWBs are very difficult to use correctly and aren’t all they’re cracked up to be.
 I just don’t think he (or many people) have got the point about IWBs in Ireland.

 Before IWBs exploded into the Irish market, nobody was using technology in the classroom.
+People would take photocopier lease and other pieces of equipment as such for their jobs.
 I remember sitting in a bar with a well-known ICT-friendly principal and an educational software publisher, lamenting the fact that less than 4% of teachers used their classroom computer at all.
 At the time, I was writing software and we had released one of the best software packages for Irish education and we hadn’t even sold 50 copies.
 In fact, our sales had slipped from our first piece of software, where over 20% of schools purchased a site licence to about 1%.
 At this time, none of us had an IWB and it wasn’t for another 2 years before this principal got one for about €6500.

 And as if by magic, everybody wanted an IWB.
 And because of this, everybody who wanted an IWB started using technology.
 All of a sudden this (unfortunately expensive) device had sparked some enthusiasm into using ICT.
 Over the last two years, as prices have fallen, more and more teachers are blown away by this technology and want them in their classrooms…NOW.
 With IWBs costing less than €2,500 now, Jerome Morrisey’s denying of putting them into his ICT plan is silly.
 I don’t care what makes my staff use ICT, because if they use it, they will use other things.
 So, with each teacher having an IWB, they are also using Internet resources, open source software and hardware such as robots.
 If it wasn’t for the IWB, they wouldn’t have had the confidence to push on.